Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Abstract

 \section{Abstract}

 How can we learn a dynamical system to make forecasts, when some variables are unobserved?
 For instance, in COVID-19, we want to forecast the number of infected and death cases but we do not know the count of susceptible and exposed people.
 While mechanics compartment models are widely-used in epidemic modeling, data-driven models are emerging for disease forecasting.
-As a case study, we compare these two types of models for COVID-19 forecasting and notice that physics-based models significantly outperform deep learning models.
-We present a hybrid approach, \method, which combines a novel compartmental model with automatic differentiation.
-Our method obtains a 57.4\% reduction in mean absolute errors for 7-day ahead COVID-19 forecasting compared with the best deep learning competitor.
-To understand the inferior performance of deep learning, we investigate the generalization problem in forecasting.
-Through systematic experiments, we found that deep learning models fail to forecast under shifted distributions either in the data domain or the parameter domain.
-This calls attention to rethink generalization especially for learning dynamical systems.
+We first formalize the learning of physics-based models as \texttt{AutoODE}, which leverages automatic differentiation to estimate the model parameters.
+Through a benchmark study on COVID-19 forecasting, we notice that physics-based mechanistic models significantly outperform deep learning.
+Such performance differences highlight the generalization problem in dynamical system learning due to distribution shift.
+We identify two scenarios where distribution shift can occur: changes in data domain and changes in parameter domain (system dynamics).
+Through systematic experiments on several dynamical systems, we found that deep learning models fail to forecast well under both scenarios.
+While much research on distribution shift has focused on changes in data domain, our work calls attention to rethink generalization for learning dynamical systems.